 Counseling is a wonderful tool that can impact many areas of your life.
 One of the most valuable aspects of therapy is its effect on your self-esteem.
-If you suffer from lack of self-confidence or acceptance within yourself, it might be time to talk to a counselor.
-We’ve put together a list of ways that counseling can increase your self-confidence.
+If you suffer from a lack of self-confidence or acceptance within yourself, it might be time to talk to a counselor on how to improve self-esteem.
+We’ve put together a list of ways that counseling can increase your self-confidence and general mental health.

 You’ll learn acceptance.